alexmanly/chef-oracle-db/README.md

 	chef-client

-	# Get a cup of tea, or two....this takes about 50mins to complete.
+	# Get a cup of tea, or two....this takes about 55 mins to complete.

 Test the installation